Looking for some unusual things to do in Lisbon Portugal? Here’s my guide to ferreting out the secret spots and hidden gems in Lisbon.

 5. Street Art of Bordalo II

-There are several stunning Bardalo II pieces in Lisbon, but he works all over the world.
+There are several stunning Bordalo II pieces in Lisbon.
+But he works all over the world.
 In Lisbon, his Raccoon is in Belém near the Cultural Center.
 The Giant Bee is at the LX Factory.